Master Plan

 Block C: Kahuina

-Kahuina, meaning “the crossroads and intersections,” will be a mixed-use project in the Our Kaka‘ako master plan neighborhood developed by Stanford Carr Development LLC.
-It will include 861 residential units — with 60% of the units designated as workforce and affordable housing — as well as 35,000 square feet of commercial space to help support our local economy and expand the dining and shopping options in Our Kakaʻako.
+Kahuina, meaning “the crossroads and intersections,” will be a mixed-use project developed by Stanford Carr Development LLC in the master-planned neighborhood of Our Kaka‘ako.
+It will include 861 residential units — with 60% of the units designated as workforce and affordable housing — as well as 42,000 square feet of commercial space to help support our local economy and expand the dining and shopping options in Our Kaka‘ako.

 Find out more in our Kahuina news release.